 One of the major themes of Kubo is memory and how that affects storytelling.
 Kubo makes his living as a storyteller in a small Japanese village, always disappointing the locals by never finishing his story.
 Throughout, we hear the stories and mythologies of other characters entwined with him learning the end of his own story, that creates a fantastic meta element that doesn’t call attention to its own cleverness, in the way so many meta-fictional narratives do.
 The screenplay by Marc Haimes and Chris Butler is one of the year’s best, due to how subtly it handles such hefty narrative concepts.
 It may alienate young audiences, but it still possesses a lovable simplicity; you could call it a beginner’s guide to meta due to the simplicity on display, but that would undersell just how perfectly realised it is.

-Kubo and The Two Strings is the best animated film of the year- and a runaway contender for best of the year, full stop.
+Kubo and The Two Strings is the most breathtaking animated film of the year – and a runaway contender for best of the year as a whole.
 This is a studio on the top of their game, both visually, narratively and every other way you can think of.
 You’d be a fool to miss out on this breathtaking gem.